 finddup -pC0 some_folder another_folder | xargs -0 rm -f

-in a loop, finddup can be used to determine which files have been changed, even across multiple copies of a directory.
+Instead of running diff in a loop, finddup can be used to determine which files have been changed, even across multiple copies of a directory.

 finddup -rn folder-v*/